...

 In today’s blog post from the Law Office of Bryan Fagan we are going to discuss some of the most essential and fundamental things that you as a veteran should be thinking about as far as how your spouse can qualify for military benefits if you pass away.
 The answer to this question is that it depends on several factors which may be unique to your situation.
 The first of those factors is whether you were honorably discharged from the military.
 If you are a military spouse, then this would be an essential piece of information that you would need to look for before you can determine whether military benefits will be available to you after your spouse passes away.

 In essence, this entire question depends upon the status of you or your spouse when you leave the military.
-Being able to say that you were honorably discharged will give your spouse a leg up when it comes to being eligible for military benefits after you pass away or leave the military.
-The other important factor to consider is the length of your marriage.
-How long the two of you have been married or how long the two of you are currently married will also play a role in this discussion.
-In many cases, your spouse must have served at least 20 years in the military with at least 10 of those years being married to you.
+Claiming an honorable discharge boosts your spouse’s eligibility for military benefits after your death or departure from the military.
+Additionally, the length of your marriage is crucial.
+To qualify, your spouse usually needs to have served in the military for at least 20 years, including at least 10 years of marriage to you.
 This is also a subject that comes up frequently in the world of Texas family law as far as being able to divide retirement benefits from the military in a divorce.

 There are also different circumstances involved when you must consider that if you have children then this may play a role in you being eligible for benefits after the marriage has come to an end.
 When I talk about children, I specifically mean children who are under the age of 18.
 Your minor children will have the ability to retain health benefits and things of that nature after a divorce no matter what your status is as a divorced spouse.
 While it may be unlikely that you have minor children at home while you are doing estate planning it is possible that this is the case.